budhathum8/unemployment-project/README.md

     Analyze the data and answer the questions.
     Visualize the analysis.

+## Programming Languages and Tools Used

+    Python Libraries: Pandas, NumPy, Matplotlib, Seaborn, yfinance, cufflinks

+    Development Environment: Jupyter Notebook

+    Data Visualization Tools: Matplotlib, Seaborn

+    Machine Learning: Scikit-learn

+    Version Control: Git Bash, Git/GitHub

 ## Getting Started

-1. Clone this repo.
+1. Clone this repository from [unemployment-project](https://github.com/budhathum8/unemployment-project)
-2. Create a virtual environment and install the packages listed in the requirements.txt file.
+2. Creat a virtual environment and install the packages listed in the requirements.txt file.
-3.
+3. Import the necessary libraries and load the dataset into a pandas DataFrame.
+4. Data cleaning, Preprocessing , analysis and foreasting.

 ## Capstone Project Criteria